 Make sure you actually want a career change

 When people hate their jobs and are dissatisfied, more often than not, it is the people that they work with, as well as the environment, that contributes to unhappiness rather than the actual field itself.
 Before you go off making any rash and drastic life decisions, really take the time to think about whether you actually want to change your entire career or just the job you are in right now – maybe you are down the right path, but simply in the wrong job.
 Even if you hate the job, maybe the industry is still a good fit and one that would interest you if you maybe had a slightly different position that was a better fit.
 Take the time and do some research into what other positions are out there that link to your current field and consider them first.

 With all of us spending more time at home, now is the perfect time to make use of any extra time that you have and invest it in yourself by taking up less-traditional ways of gaining experience to make the significant career change you want.
 Understand yourself, and get familiar with, your new chosen field, and do some research first.
 Look up job boards, like this pediatrics career search site, and look at what experience and skills are needed to be considered.
 Once you are armed with knowledge on the skills and qualifications that are required, you can look up online courses, and even degrees, that you can do either full time or in your spare time on evenings and weekends.
+Consider Rasmussen University if you’re thinking about an online degree program.
+They offer a wide range of affordable yet high-quality degrees for you to choose from.
 Not only do you get to gain more skills and qualifications, guaranteeing that you will be seen as a more desirable candidate, but it also gives you a chance to make sure you like the career path that you are choosing to go down and make sure you still want to follow it.
 Even if you don’t require any official qualifications, it never hurts to upskill to broaden your opportunities.